Rdz23/Scheduled-Stop-Start-EC2-RDS/README.md

    - Each Lambda function is triggered at its corresponding time.
    - Resources are selected based on the tag: *Scheduler-Stop-Start=YES*

+## Permissions & Guardrails
+   Ensure all Production servers are configured with appropriate protections.

+    **API Protection Settings: **
+      --no-disable-api-stop       (Enable API Stop protection)
+      --enable-api-termination    (Enable Termination protection)

+A dedicated IAM policy/group will be used to control non-prod access, e.g.:
+    **NON-PROD_EC2-RDS-START-STOP**

 ## Manual Procedure – Stop Non-Prod EC2 & RDS
     **EC2 Stop Procedure**
       1. Log in to the AWS console using your IAM or AD Account